1958 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 The Obverse Of The 1958 Wheat Penny

-One of these coins’ design features is its simplicity.
 The President Abraham Lincoln bust dominates the obverse.
-His profile facing right is in the coin center and shows Lincoln in the elegant suit characteristic of the time.
+His profile facing right sits at the center, showing Lincoln in the elegant suit characteristic of the era.

-You can read the phrase IN GOD WE TRUST on the top rim and above the President’s head.
-The word LIBERTY is on the left behind his shoulder, while the minting year is on the right near the bottom rim.
-Below the minting year, you can see the mint mark if it exists.
+You can read the phrase IN GOD WE TRUST along the top rim, above the President’s head.
+The word LIBERTY appears on the left behind his shoulder.
+The minting year is on the right near the bottom rim, and the mint mark (if one exists) sits directly below the date.

 The Reverse Of The 1958 Wheat Penny